-This past week’s luncheons focused on enhancing early development through play.
-Our speakers were the team from Jumping Jax who gave their unique perspectives as a speech therapist, occupational therapist and physical therapist.
-Here were two speech related questions that came up during the luncheons:
+On the topic of enhancing early development through play, our speakers were the team from Jumping Jax who gave their unique perspectives as a speech therapist, occupational therapist and physical therapist.

 Q: I speak English to my child and my husband speaks Spanish: will this confuse our child or delay his language development?